polkadot-developers/knowledgebase/current/runtime/macros.md

 ## Runtime Macros

-Substrate provides a set of runtime macros which generate boilerplate code that would otherwise be cumbersome for you to write.
+Substrate provides a set of runtime macros that generate boilerplate code that would otherwise be cumbersome for you to write.

 The main macros you will interact with are: